Skip to content

 United States

-On 7 April 2026 the OCDH (Observatorio Cubano de Derechos Humanos) published its March 2026 report documenting 277 repressive actions including 53 detentions, and stated that no political prisoner was included in the announced amnesty; separately, Human Rights Watch reported on 8 April that releases from La Lima prison excluded government critics.
+On 7 April 2026 the OCDH (Observatorio Cubano de Derechos Humanos) logged 277 repressive actions in March including 53 detentions, and confirmed no political prisoner appeared in the announced amnesty.
+Human Rights Watch reported the same finding a day later.

 Cuba's state exchange network announced on 7 April it would accept dollar remittances, chasing flows that have migrated to the informal banquero network.